Chapter Sixteen – Art & Music

 They don’t write here—they dictate.
 There are no pens, no paper, no paints.
 No one creates new fictional characters, new make-believe stories.
 The nanites collect and gather.
 They only document—oral history—that which is: biographies, histories, scientific observations, hypotheses, interviews, and experiments.
 Emotions serve no purpose for any of these—so I’m told.
 The recording of all events is the objective.
 Nothing more, nothing less.

 They are a blank canvas, an untouched page.

-Or, so it appears.
+So it appears.

 I don’t have the answers to why this happened.
 Why, as a culture, we rid ourselves of these things as we evolved.
 I assume the technology did that.
-Through reading excerpts of the archives, it gives me only what it can; the surface of only what I seek.
+Through reading excerpts of the archives, it gives me only what it can—the surface of only what I seek.
 I continue to avoid it mostly and search it sparingly when needed while Q continues to drop hints and ease into abstract particulars recounting details delicately for fear my biosigns will soar and send me into a panic and anxiety I can’t escape.
 Apparently, I have the trauma of my last few years in the twenty-first century to thank for that and I realize I’ve gone from one bubble of avoidance to another.

-Did technology do it or did we purge our culture of these important disciplines and ideas?
+Did technology do it or did we purge our culture of these important disciplines and tools?
 The subjects of humanities?
 Philosophy, literature, arts, religion, and popular culture archaic—products of a bygone era where the complexities of humanity and society were reduced to the cold clinical facts of science and data?
 Detached details and dispassionate observations remain?

 I don’t know how any society could advance without philosophy or sociology or any of these ideas.
 It doesn’t seem possible and yet, here we are.